Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Ice skating| ©RichardBH

 The skating rink consists of three areas: a large 1,200 square metre square, a ring and a 400 square metre area for children to practice their skills.
-The rinks are open every day of the week from 9:00 to 21:00.
-On Fridays and Sundays they close at 22:00.
+It is open every day of the week from 9 am to 9 pm.
+On Fridays and Sundays, however, they close at 10pm.
 You can rent all the equipment on site.
 In this part of Krakow you can also go tobogganing.
+For more details, you can book a tour of Krakow's Old Town and get an update.

 4. Discover the sweet side of Krakow

 In addition, visitors will have the opportunity to admire an exhibition of chocolate figures and other decorations.
-This activity tends to appeal to the little ones; if you are looking for other ideas, I recommend you read the post 10 things to do in Krakow with children.
+This activity is usually very popular with children.
+If you are looking for other ideas, I recommend reading the post 10 things to do in Krakow with children.

 Book a gastronomic tour of the Jewish Quarter